 In 2010, with the help of program director Adriana Zepeda, a new story guild site was launched in the Cuchilla del Tesoro neighbourhood of Mexico City.
 Over four seasons Contando Historias told the biblical stories of King David, Cain and Abel, Creation, and the Resurrection of Jesus.

 In 2012, Tama and Curtis travelled to Kenya to attempt a joint-storytelling project between Bantu Christians and Somali Muslims that told the shared story of Hagar and Ishmael.
 Political unrest in the area made in unsafe to continue the Tana River Story Guild site beyond its first year.

 The Assisi Story Guild, started in 2015, was the first Catholic site directed by Anne-Marie Hughes out of St. Francis of Assisi Catholic Church in East Vancouver.
 Storytelling seasons included Noah’s Ark, Abraham and Sarah and the first historical (rather than biblical) story of St. Francis.

 In 2018 when she started as the Minister of Children, Youth and Families with Canadian Memorial United Church, Tama launched the Burrard St. Story Guild.
-In 2019 Larisse Campbell (Theatre Arts) and Ricardo Pequenino (Music) joined her team and they began telling the stories based on Tama’s original novel, Isho and the First Light.
+In 2019 we welcomed Larisse Campbell as our Theatre Arts Director and Ricardo Pequenino as our Music Arts Director.